syncfusion-content/blazor-docs/blazor/datagrid/toolbar-items.md

 ## Both built-in and custom items in Toolbar

-Built-in and custom items in a Toolbar within the Syncfusion Blazor Grid provides the flexibility to create a customized toolbar with a combination of standard actions and custom actions.
+Built-in and custom items in a Toolbar within the Syncfusion&reg; Blazor Grid provides the flexibility to create a customized toolbar with a combination of standard actions and custom actions.

 To use both types of toolbar items, you can define the [Toolbar](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_Toolbar) property of the Grid as an array that includes both built-in and custom items.
 The built-in items are specified as strings, while the custom items are defined as objects with properties such as [Text](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.ToolbarItem.html#Syncfusion_Blazor_Navigations_ToolbarItem_Text), [PrefixIcon](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.ToolbarItem.html#Syncfusion_Blazor_Navigations_ToolbarItem_PrefixIcon), and [Id](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.ToolbarItem.html#Syncfusion_Blazor_Navigations_ToolbarItem_Id) within the toolbar component.